 Non-QM Loans Explained: What Investors Need to Know

-What Is a Non-QM Loan?
+What Is a Real Estate Property Non-QM Loans?

-How Non-QM Loans Differ from Traditional Mortgages
+How Real Estate Property Non-QM Loans Differ from Traditional Mortgages

 Traditional qualified mortgages follow rigid requirements that often become obstacles for investors scaling a portfolio.
 Here is how the two compare: